plain-plain-text/simple-cv/README.md

 * `address`: Whether to print the address as its own entity.
 I find this to be clumsy, so it’s set to false.
-* `style`: Four mix and matchable options are available here, that determine how the headings are presented as well as the title
+* `style`: Four mix and matchable options are available here, that determine how the headings are presented as well as the title.
+* `smallcaps`: Whether the main text elements (headers and name) are in small caps or not.
 * `footer`: By default, a footer is added that includes the author(s) name(s) and the last modified date.
 One or both of those options can be suppressed.